Jack Hightower

-Jack English Hightower (September 6, 1926 – August 3, 2013) was a former Democratic U.S. representative from Texas's 13th congressional district.
+Jack English Hightower (September 6, 1926 – August 3, 2013) was a former Democratic U.S. representative from Texas's 13th congressional district, serving five terms from 1975 to 1985.

 Early life

 Born in Memphis, the seat of Hall County in West Texas, Hightower was a United States Navy sailor for two years during World War II.
 His parents were Walter Thomas Hightower, a greenhouse proprietor, and Floy Edna (English) Hightower, a homemaker.

 Education and law career

 In 1949, Hightower received a Bachelor of Arts degree from Baylor University in Waco, Texas.
 In 1951, he procured an LL.B. from Baylor Law School.
 Years later in 1992, he obtained an LL.M. from the University of Virginia in Charlottesville, Virginia.
 He was admitted to the Texas bar in 1951 and immediately became district attorney of the 46th Texas Judicial District, based in Vernon, the seat of Wilbarger County.
 He served as DA from 1951 to 1961.

 Political career

 From 1953 to 1955, he was a member of the Texas House of Representatives.

 Hightower was an unsuccessful candidate for the U.S. House of Representatives in a special election held in 1961.
 While still living in Vernon, Hightower served from 1965 to 1974 in two reconfigured districts in the Texas Senate.
-He was a delegate to the tumultuous 1968 Democratic National Convention, which met in Chicago to nominate Vice President of the United States Hubert H. Humphrey for the presidency.
+He was a delegate to the tumultuous 1968 Democratic National Convention, which met in Chicago to nominate Vice President of the United States Hubert H. Humphrey for presidency.
 That fall, Humphrey narrowly carried Texas over the Republican Richard M. Nixon and the American Independent Party nominee George Wallace of Alabama.

 In 1974, Hightower challenged four-term Republican Bob Price of Pampa for a congressional seat and won.
 Hightower was one of several Democrats elected due to voter anger over Watergate.

-Hightower was a fairly moderate Democrat, and served a mostly rural district stretching from Amarillo to Wichita Falls on the east.
+Hightower was a fairly moderate Democrat, and served a district that was mostly rural, stretching from Amarillo to Wichita Falls on the east.
 The district had become increasingly friendly to Republicans at the national level, though Democrats continued to hold most local offices well into the 1990s.
 Hightower was reelected four times, mainly by stressing constituent services.
 However, in 1984, he was toppled by Republican challenger Beau Boulter of Amarillo, who benefited from Ronald W. Reagan's massive reelection landslide that year.